 We’ll explore more of County Mayo by taking a bumpy but beautiful drive by Lough Conn.

 Next up is Ballycroy National Park, which is Ireland’s sixth National Park.
 A vast unspoilt wilderness that is surrounded by the Nephin Beg Mountain range.
 The park comprises of a unique Atlantic blanket bog and mountainous terrain.
 While there, we’ll get out and enjoy a walk in what is deemed as Ireland’s last wilderness.

-After Ballycroy, more spectacular Mayo coastal scenery takes us around Clew Bay to visit the National Famine Memorial at the foot of Croagh Patrick, Ireland’s holiest mountain!
-You can choose to slog it up the pilgrim’s walk to St Patrick’s Church on the peak or visit Mescan Brewery, much more advisable.
+There’s more spectacular Mayo coastal scenery which takes us around Clew Bay to visit the National Famine Memorial at the foot of Croagh Patrick, Ireland’s holiest mountain!
+You can choose to slog it up the pilgrim’s walk to St Patrick’s Church on the peak or visit Mescan Brewery, a much more advisable option!
 Mescan was St Patrick’s brewer.
-A Brewery run by two ex-veterinarians, when they had pilfered enough stainless steel tanks from farmers they built their own brewery.
+A brewery run by two ex-veterinarians, when they had pilfered enough stainless steel tanks from farmers they built their own brewery.
 Bart, one half of the partnership is from Belgium so Belgian beers are their speciality.